facelessuser/coloraide/docs/src/markdown/interpolation.md

 In this document, we use the term "continuous" in two ways when talking about interpolation: continuous vs [discrete ](#discrete-interpolation) and the interpolation method whose literal name is `continuous`.

-The `interpolate` method only creates continuous interpolations, meaning that for any point along the interpolation line, you will get a unique color.
-Continuous interpolation in this sense directly contrasts with with [discrete interpolation](#discrete-interpolation) which provides quantized color results where multiple inputs are associated with a limited set of colors along the interpolation line.

-The `continuous` interpolation method is simply a piecewise, linear interpolation method that interpolates defined channels continuously across one more undefined channels.

-Normal, piecewise interpolation only considers a single segments under interpolation at a time.
-When channels are undefined, the undefined channel on one end of a segment will adopt the value of the other defined channel on the other side of the segment, and if that other channel is also undefined, then any color interpolated between the two will also have no defined value for the channel.
-This approach to interpolation never considers any context beyond the segment it is looking at.

-The `continuous` interpolation method is a linear piecewise approach created for ColorAide that will actually interpolate through undefined channels, using context from all the colors to be interpolated.
-What this means is that if you have multiple colors, and one or more of the colors have the same channel undefined, the colors with that channel defined will have those values interpolated across the undefined gaps across all the segments.
-This is probably better illustrated with an example.
+The `continuous` interpolation approach, is simply a piecewise, linear interpolation method that interpolates defined channels continuously across two or more segments with undefined channels, essentially taking into account all the segments in the piecewise chain when processing undefined channels.
+This differs from the default CSS piecewise interpolation approach which only takes into context two segments at any given time.
+What this means is that if you have multiple colors, and one or more of the colors have the same channel undefined, the colors with that channel defined will be interpolated across the undefined gaps spanning one or more segments in the chain.

 In this example, we have 3 colors.
 The end colors both define lightness, but the middle color is undefined.
-We can see when we use normal, linear piecewise interpolation that we get a discontinuity.
-But with continuous linear interpolation, we get a smooth interpolation of the lightness through the undefined channel.
+We can see that when we use normal, linear piecewise interpolation that we get a discontinuity.
+But with `continuous` interpolation, we get a smooth interpolation of the lightness through the undefined channel.

 ```py play